 What should I expect?

 Depending upon the extraction, you will experience either a simple (non-surgical) or surgical procedure.
 Simple tooth extraction does not always remain a simple procedure, especially if the tooth itself fractures or breaks under the stress of the forceps when attempting to remove it.
 Note that for either procedure, you will not be able to feel anything that is happening.
-Sometimes we will even give you some form of IV sedation to help you get through the process a little easier.
-If this happens, you will be informed ahead of time so that you have time to prepare.
 Tooth extractions are done in one visit, and must be carefully cared for after the procedure has been completed.

 After your tooth extraction, you can expect to experience things like soreness, pain, oozing, and bleeding.
 To help stop active bleeding, bite down on a clean gauze pad without stop for 45 minutes to an hour.
 Steady pressure can help stem the flow of blood and encourage a blood clot to form over the wound, which is vital to the healing process.
 If your bleeding has not stopped after eight to 12 hours after the procedure, contact us right away for further instruction.